wmercurio/gregcaporaso.github.com/teaching/_sources/courses/bio599_spring_2014/in_class_assignments.txt

 	  if total_acgt_count == len(sequence):
 	    print "Sequence is valid (it only contains As, Cs, Gs and Ts)."
 	  else:
-	    print "Sequence is invalid (it contains characters other than As, Cs, Gs, and Ts)"
+	    print "Sequence is invalid (it contains characters other than As, Cs, Gs, and Ts)."
 	else:
 	  print "ERROR: Unknown function!"